Please put your answers to written questions in this lab, if any, in a Markdown file named

 n: This indicates the number of textures we wish to generate.

 textures: This is the pointer this function will fill in with an id for the generated texture.
-Multiple buffers can be filled in using a pointer to the first element of an array of sufficient size or some pointer followed by sufficient allocated space.
+Multiple textures can be filled in using a pointer to the first element of an array of sufficient size or some pointer followed by sufficient allocated space.

 Before we work with the texture, we need to bind it to the state machine.